chillerlan/php-qrcode/.github/ISSUE_TEMPLATE/general_issue.md

 ---
 name: General issue
-about: Create a report to help us improve
+about: An issue that is not a bug - please use the discussions instead!
+Thanks!
 title: ''
 labels: ''
 assignees: ''